-- Although pertussis is a vaccine preventable disease, it continues to be a public health concern in Greece. - Unvaccinated pockets of population, in combination with the waning immunity after infection and after vaccination, contribute to the occurrence of new pertussis cases. - Based on data for the period 2004-2022, the disease appears to affect all ages, but it presents the highest rate in the age group 0-4 years old (especially among children below the age of one year).
-The clinical presentation in adolescents and adults may be mild and is often not recognized which contributes to bacteria circulation in the population. - In the year 2022 only one case of pertussis was notified.
-Underreporting might be attributed to the ongoing COVID-19 pandemic.
+- Although pertussis is a vaccine preventable disease, it continues to be a public health concern in Greece. - Unvaccinated pockets of population, in combination with the waning immunity after infection and after vaccination, contribute to the occurrence of new pertussis cases. - Based on data for the period 2004-2023, the disease appears to affect all ages, but it presents the highest rate in the age group 0-4 years old (especially among children under the age of one year).
+The clinical presentation in adolescents and adults may be mild and is often not recognized which contributes to bacteria circulation in the population. - No cases and only one case of pertussis was notified in the years 2021 and 2022, respectively.
+Underreporting might be related to the COVID-19 pandemic.

 Pertussis is an acute bacterial infection of the respiratory tract, caused by Bordetella pertussis.
 The bacterium mode of transmission is airborne, via droplet spread or by direct contact with excretions from the respiratory tract of an infected person.
-Indirect contact, via air, or recently infected surfaces-objects, occurs rarely.
+Indirect contact, via air, or recently infected surfaces/objects, occurs rarely.
 Pertussis is rather easily transmitted (family members that have no immunoprotection, are affected up to 80%) [1].